Mental disorders in fiction: Motion pictures

-The Animated Netflix series, Arcane (TV series) presents the story of two sisters suffering from extreme trauma.
-Fans trust Jinx suffers from borderline personality disorder, PTSD and Schizophrenia, while Vi has extreme childhood trauma.

 Video games

 The game Silent Hill 2 of the same genres contains three major characters struggling with mental illness.
 Though their conditions are never named, two of these characters exhibit symptoms which, together with their backstories, may suggest acute dissociative amnesia; while the third character most definitively approximates body dysmorphic disorder.
 (The topic of dissociative amnesia is revisited in later installments of the series.)
 In addition, both this game and Silent Hill 3 mention various former patients of the now-abandoned town's local psychiatric hospital, with one said patient making an appearance in the latter game.

 Life is Strange deals with depression, suicide most notably, as the main character Max tries to prevent the suicide of one of her friends.
 One of the characters exhibits concerning behaviors and is prescribed medicines most often associated with bipolar and schizophrenia.
-It is implied he is seeing a psychiatrist.

 Danganronpa: Trigger Happy Havoc deals with a side character named Toko Fukawa who suffers from DID.
 Her first identity being a well-known writer.
 Her second identity was a serial killer.
 The next character who has a canon mental illness is Nagito Komaeda, a loved character from Danganronpa 2: Goodbye Despair who suffers from lymphoma in stage 3 and has Frontotemporal dementia.

 Final Fantasy VII implies numerous times that the main character, Cloud Strife, has some form of schizophrenia or schizoaffective disorder as well as post-traumatic stress disorder.

 In Pokémon Sword and Shield, Chairman Rose is shown to have a severe idée fixe about a far-off energy crisis.